TheLongSentance/chatbot_conversation/README.md

 Configuration parameters:
 - `conversation_seed`: The initial prompt to start the discussion
 - `rounds`: Number of conversation rounds
-- `shared_prefix`: Common instructions provided to all bots about conversation structure
+- `shared_prefix`: Common instructions provided to all bots about conversation structure which forms part of the system prompt for each bot
   - Supports template variable `{bot_name}` which gets replaced with each bot's name from their configuration
   - Example: "You are {bot_name}" becomes "You are RogerFan" for the RogerFan bot
-- `first_round_postfix`: Instructions for the first round of the conversation
+- `first_round_postfix`: Instructions for the first round of the conversation which get appended to each bot's system prompt only for the first round of the conversation
-- `last_round_postfix`: Instructions for the last round of the conversation
+- `last_round_postfix`: Instructions for the last round of the conversation which get appended to each bot's system prompt only for the last round of the conversation
 - `bots`: Array of bot configurations
   - `bot_name`: Display name for the bot (also used in shared system prompt templating)
   - `bot_type`: Model type (GPT, CLAUDE, GEMINI, OLLAMA)